timrobertson100/frictionless-transforms/README.md

     - meaningful warning/error messages.
     - should the data transformation code (SQL at first) be also able to emit its own warning and errors?
     How to capture those?
-- Use Docker for easier execution? (end-users not familiar with Python)

-### Configuration

-- Idea: make it configurable if needed, but let's provide sensible default so it can be run with just
-    - input (file/directory)
-    - transformation (file/directory)
-    - output (file/directory)

-### Dependencies and requirements

-I'd like to keep this as limited as possible, for maintenance and ease of installation reasons:

-- Python 3.8+
-- click to create the CLI
-- https://github.com/frictionlessdata/datapackage-pipelines-sql-driver for the SQL data transformation

-Note: the official frictionless packages (datapackage, tableschema-sql, ...) seems to have themselves tons of dependencies...

 ### Testing